 If you have any questions please feel free to contact your Health Office.

 Minnesota statutes 121A.15 and Minnesota rules Part 4604.0100 require that all children who are enrolled in a Minnesota school be immunized before starting school.
 These requirements can be waived only for medical reasons or if you are conscientiously opposed to a particular immunization.
 Student schedules will be withheld and student will not be allowed to start school if proof of immunization has not been presented to the Health Office.
-List of required immunizations translated into other languages, and additional immunization info on the Minnesota Department of Health.
+List of required immunizations and additional immunization info on the Minnesota Department of Health.

 Lakeville Area Schools has joined the growing number of school districts through out the state of Minnesota who participates in the No Shots-No School Program.
 This program (which follows state law Minnesota statutes 121A.15 and Minnesota rules Part 4604.0100) has schools and local clinics working together to see that all students in our district are properly immunized before starting school in the fall.
 The program provides barrier free access to immunizations for families without insurance and /or a family clinic.
 Check now with your family doctor or clinic to see if your child(ren) has all the immunizations that are required for their age level.
 If the student receives an immunization during the summer months, send by mail or drop off at the school the date (day, month and year) of the shot received.
 If you have questions or do not have insurance contact the nurse at your child’s school for assistance.
 Leave a message and phone number where you can be reached and the nurse will get back to you as soon as possible.
 If you do not wish to have your child(ren) immunized due to medical or conscientious reasons you can pick up an exemption form at your child’s school.
 Fill out the form including reason for exemption, have it notarized, and then return to the school your child(ren) will be attending in the fall.